 Disclaimer: This post was written in 2012 and covers the Exadata X2 model.
-I have no plans to update it to cover the new X3 system, so please be aware that the information below may no longer be up to date.
+I have no plans to update it to cover the later models, so please be aware that the information below is no longer be up to date.

 Exadata has the ability to offload processing from the database nodes to the storage servers, or “cells” – this is known as “Cell Offload Processing”.
 There are many possible situations where processing can be offloaded to the cells, however by far the most important (both from a marketing and performance perspective) is the ability to offload SQL processing.
 This feature is called “Smart Scan” and will be discussed in the next section.